bwoysie/coursera_API/README.md

-This is a course in Coursera to hwlp undertstand Django
+This is a course in Coursera to help undertstand Django